Vatnajökull National Park

 How Was Vatnajökull Formed?

 Vatnajökull glacier has been shaped by geological events over thousands of years.
 Its formation began.
 Its formation began when the retreating ice-sheet of the Ice Age began to break into smaller ice caps in the Central Highlands of Iceland some 10,000 years ago.
-Since then it has been the largest one of the island’s glaciers, advancing in cold periods and retreating in warm periods.
+Since then it has been the largest one of Iceland's glaciers, advancing in cold periods and retreating in warm periods.

 The weight and pressure of the ice caused it to flow and spread, carving out valleys and shaping the landscape beneath it.
 As the ice moved, it smoothed and sculpted the underlying terrain, creating distinct features like U-shaped valleys and glacially carved landforms.